minprog/platforms/django/lectures/sql/index.md

 <dl>

-<dt>Now that we know the basics of using SQL to work with data, it’s important to point out the main vulnerabilities associated with using SQL.
-We’ll start with [SQL Injection](https://www.w3schools.com/sql/sql_injection.asp).</dt>
+<dt>Now that we know the basics of using SQL to work with data, it's important to point out the main vulnerabilities associated with using SQL.
+We'll start with [SQL Injection](https://www.w3schools.com/sql/sql_injection.asp).</dt>

 <dd>

 A SQL injection attack is when a malicious user enters SQL code as input on a site in order to bypass the sites security measures.
-For example, let’s say we have a table storing usernames and passwords, and then a login form on the home site of a page.
+For example, let's say we have a table storing usernames and passwords, and then a login form on the home site of a page.
 We may search for the user using a query such as:

 </dd>